dalguete/docker/README.md

 Then, in order to config the bindings creation, the file at **/etc/default/my-bindfs-mounts** (in container) must be overriden with the custom things we want to define.
-Please check the my-bindfs-mounts sample file here provided, as a guide.
+Please check the [doc/my-bindfs-mounts.sample](doc/my-bindfs-mounts.sample) file here detailes, for you as a guide.
 Every entry in that file, is what **bindfs** command expects, so it's important to have a clear understanding of what that commands expects for you to have a clean files/folders access experience.
 If nothing to mount has been specified, no error is thrown.

 Finally, enjoy.
 You'll see all bindings in place.